How do sound-pressure levels [dB] help to assess measurement results?

 2. (82.8 dB) In the status bar of the spectrum, the average RMS of all active microphone channels is given with respect to the selected time and frequency interval.
 Unless a frequency interval is selected, the calculation is performed over the entire frequency range.

-The following three dB-values relate to the acoustic photo.
+The following three dB-values relate to the acoustic map.
 These values depend on the settings of the applied plug-ins.

-1. (82.6 dB) Lp (Tooltip) denotes the sound pressure level at the position of the mouse cursor, independent of the given resolution of the acoustic image.
+1. (82.6 dB) Lp (tooltip) denotes the sound pressure level at the position of the mouse cursor, independent of the given resolution of the acoustic map.

 Visit the website Berlin Beamforming Conference held by GFaI e.
 V. https://www.bebec.eu.